cardano-foundation/CIPs/CIP-0068/README.md

 #### version 3

-- Added plutus data array support to the image and src tags on the metadata
+- Added [* bounded_bytes] support to the image and src tags on the metadata

 ## Rationale: how does this CIP achieve its goals?